rdegges/rdegges-blog/articles/2012/why-im-learning-node.md

 bother me.
 I enjoy doing full-stack development.
 I like taking projects from conception to completion.
 Something about the creation process resonates really well with me.
-What I don't like, however, is feeling crippled when I have an idea, write the backend for it, and then have to spend months fiddling around with the front-end to make it look even half decent.
+What I don't like, however, is feeling crippled when I have an idea, write the back end for it, and then have to spend months fiddling around with the front-end to make it look even half decent.

 Since I first started writing websites, Javascript has really changed a lot.